EFForg/actioncenter-mobile/deploy_checklist.md

 ## Update config settings

-Check that you've updated [your configuration settings](/config/production.json) file to reflect the correct values:
+Check that you've updated [your configuration settings](/config/production.json) file (or the corresponding variables in `.env`) to reflect the correct values:

 * Delete or remove the local.json file in the config directory.
 Otherwise this will overwrite the values in production.json
 * <code>API.ENDPOINT</code>: update to point this at the remote API server
-* <code>CREDENTIALS.ANDROID.SENDER_ID</code>: update this to the id of the [Google Developers Console project](https://cloud.google.com/console) project you created to run this app
 * <code>SHARING.URL</code>: update this to the URL to use when the user uses a share action from within the app
 * <code>SHARING.MESSAGES</code>: update these to reflect the custom sharing messages your organization wants to use